 Everyone loves your homemade BBQ sauce, and you’ve started to wonder if you could actually create a business out of it.
 You learn about your potential market, create a business plan, develop your brand, work out the costs, find a location, and then what?
 More than likely you’re going to need a small business loan.

 There’s no better place than to look to your local community bank.
-Community banks like Merchants tend to focus on the needs of the businesses and families where the bank holds branches and offices.
+Community banks like Merchants Bank of Alabama, a division of SouthPoint Bank, tend to focus on the needs of the businesses and families where the bank holds branches and offices.
 They are also typically locally owned and operated meaning they know you, your family and how your business idea will fit into the local economy.
 And, perhaps the main benefit is that lending decisions are made by people who understand the local needs of families, businesses and farmers.

 Two years ago, when we launched our new website, we set out to develop tools that would help our local small business customers.
 How are we different?
 What sets us apart?
 We knew that our local lenders connected us to our communities in very powerful ways that big banks can’t touch.
 That’s why we created a section on our site called Lender Connect.
 Here you can meet our local lenders and easily connect with them via phone or email.
 You can also get to know these local lenders by reading their bios.
 You’ll quickly see that the majority of them not only live here, but were born and raised here.